 We’ve talked about uva ursi before, as it relates to skin care, but it's just as useful to use internally.
 This plant is a strong diuretic and though you don’t want to take it all the time, it can be really helpful in helping out the kidneys during a detox.

-Drinking 2-3 cups of this herb in a tea a day or two before a detox, throughout the time you’re detoxing and a day or two afterward can be really helpful for your kidneys to move the extra toxic load from your bloodstream.
+Drinking 2-3 cups of this herbal remedy in a tea a day or two before a detox, throughout the time you’re detoxing and a day or two afterward can be really helpful for your kidneys to move the extra toxic load from your bloodstream.

 Note: when you’re drinking a lot of water and taking diuretics, you’ll pee a lot.
 It’s actually a good thing.
 Don’t hold it if you don’t have to because holding it can backup the kidneys and actually weaken them.